 The twelve apostles

 Jesus sent His 12 disciples out into the land with a mission.
-On this occasion, and in connection with their mission, they received the designation apostles.
+On this occasion and in the context of their mission, they were given the name apostle.

 “Then He called His twelve disciples to Himself and gave them authority to cast out unclean spirits and to heal every disease and infirmity.
-These were the names of the twelve apostles: first Simon, also called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas and Matthew the tax collector; James the son of Alphaeus, and Thaddaeus; Simon the Cananaean, and Judas Iscariot, who then betrayed Him.
-These twelve Jesus sent out and instructed them: Do not go out on the way to the nations…”
+These were the names of the twelve apostles: first Simon, also called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas and Matthew the tax collector; James the son of Alphaeus, and Thaddeus; Simon the Canaanite, and Judas Iscariot, who then betrayed Him.
+Jesus sent these twelve out and instructed them: Do not go into the way of the Gentiles …”

 Mt 10,2-5